British queen's death rekindles Australian republic debate | Politics

 - Australia

-Now after her death and with a pro-republic Labour Party government in power, Australia's constitutional ties to the British monarchy will again be open to first-order debate for the first time since change was rejected at a 1999 referendum.
+Now, after her death and with a pro-republic Labor Party government in power, Australia's constitutional ties to the British monarchy will again be open to first-order debate for the first time since the change was rejected at a 1999 referendum.

 During her long reign, the queen connected to Australia in ways that no monarch before her had done.

-In 1954 she became the only reigning British monarch to visit Australia.
-Such was her star power, an estimated 70% of Australia's population turned out to see her during a punishing two-month itinerary that took her and her husband Prince Philip to 57 towns and cities spread across vast distances.
+In 1954, she became the only reigning British monarch to visit Australia.
+Such was her star power, an estimated 70 percent of Australia's population turned out to see her during a punishing two-month itinerary that took her and her husband Prince Philip to 57 towns and cities spread across vast distances.
 She visited 16 times, the final time in 2011 when she was 85.

 Albanese created a new position of Assistant Minister for the Republic and appointed Matt Thistlethwaite to the role in June.
 Thistlethwaite had said there would be no change in the queen's lifetime.